Best Quiet Mechanical Keyboards in Fall 2023 – for office, gaming, and typing

 The Corsair Strafe RGB MK.2 employs Cherry MX Silent switches.
 They take all the responsive and smooth actuation of the gold standard Cherry Red switches but are designed to minimize operating noises by dampening the audible clicking synonymous with the Reds.

-No extra niceties like multimedia controls or USB pass-through
+- No extra niceties - multimedia controls, USB pass-through

 The keyboard features Steelseries proprietary QX2 linear mechanical switches, roughly equivalent to the Cherry MX Reds, albeit quieter.
 As linear switches, they offer a low operating force, smooth, quick, consistent key presses, and little resistance.